rl1987/trunnel/doc/trunnel.md

 answer.)
 This time the 'setstr0' function takes a new value and its length;
 the 'setstr' function just takes a value and assumes it is NUL-terminated.

+### Extending trunnel

+You can extend Trunnel using the 'extern struct' mechanism described above.
+All you need to do is provide your own structure definition, along with "parse", "encode", "free", and "check" functions.
+The generated trunnel code will use those functions as appropriate to access your extended type.

 ### Notes on thread-safety

 There are no global structures and there are no locks.
 It's up to you to